hydrogen-sanity

 })

-You should now be able to view your Hydrogen app in the Presentation Tool, click to edit any Sanity content and see live updates as you make changes.
+You should now be able to view your Hydrogen app in the Presentation tool, click to edit any Sanity content and see live updates as you make changes.

 Using @sanity/client instead of hydrogen-sanity